heroku-examples/friends-from-the-trail-demo/README.md

 The Heroku app and Salesforce app have configuration dependencies between each other.
 From a high level, they need to be deployed and updated in the following order.
 Detailed instructions are farther below.

+1. OAuth with Heroku
+1. OAuth with Salesforce
 1. Deploy Heroku app.
+1. Create Kafka topics
+1. Create Heroku Connect add-on (defined in app.json so this should happen as part of above step)
-1. Coonfigure Heroku Connect External Objects (i.e. OData interface).
+1. Configure Heroku Connect External Objects (i.e. OData interface).
 Note endpoint URL, username, and password.
 1. Deploy Salesforce app.
-Use the Heroku External Objects endpoint URL, username, and password.
+(Use the Heroku External Objects endpoint URL, username, and password.)
-1. Configure Heroku Connect Settings: choose Postgres database, authenticate with Salesforce, and configure mappings between Postgres and Salesforce.
+1. Configure Heroku Connect (classic) Settings: choose Postgres database, authenticate with Salesforce, and configure mappings between Postgres and Salesforce.
 (TODO: automate the mapping configuration with a `mappings.json` file exported from a configured Heroku Connect instance)
 1. Party 🎉

 ### Deploy Heroku app